Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • Spend most of your time on futures and exchange-traded options because they dominate the weighting and control the core vocabulary for the rest of the exam.

-• Use the review pages for payoff direction, contract purpose, and pricing intuition, then use exact practice to train speed on the 65-question clock.
+• Use the review pages for payoff direction, contract purpose, and pricing intuition, then use matching practice to train speed on the 65-question clock.

 • Keep the lane distinction clear: DFC is the broad derivatives foundation, while DFOL is the deeper listed-options and account-infrastructure paper.